kyleulman/learn-sveltekit/README.md

 _https://www.learnsveltekit.com_

-Documenting what's possible with SvelteKit.
+A documentation of what's possible with SvelteKit.